whynoodle/homelab-diagram/README.md

 **How do I uninstall Magisk?**

-- Request, using [Issues](https://github.com/MustardChef/WSABuilds/issues), a Windows Subsystem For Android™ version that doesn't include M
+- Request, using [Issues](https://github.com/MustardChef/WSABuilds/issues), a Windows Subsystem For Android™ version that doesn't include Magisk from the [Releases page](https://github.com/MustardChef/WSABuilds/releases/latest).
+Then follow the [Installation instructions](#installation)

+**Can I switch between OpenGAp